-Loss of the cw EPR signal intensity at temperatures above 80 K was also reported in ref.
-(Hasegawa et al., 2018b).
-Since the cw signal intensity is not affected by $T_2^$ , the NO signal could be detected in cw mode up to 40 K (Hasegawa et al., 2018b) with a much smaller decrease from 5 K to 20 K than observed in our pulsed EPR study probing the echo signal with a 2-pulse sequence.
-The low activation temperature of 3 K (~0.3 meV) has to be compared to the much larger values found in the case of N@C60, and P@C60, in which a well-defined potential of spherical or axial symmetry leads to degenerate vibrational levels of the translational degree of freedom of encapsulated atoms in the range of 8 to 16 meV (Pietzak et al., 2002), respectively.
+Loss of the cw EPR signal intensity at temperatures above 80 K was also reported in Hasegawa et al. (2018b).
+Since the cw signal intensity is not affected by T_2^ , the NO signal could be detected in cw mode up to 40 K (Hasegawa et al., 2018b), with a much smaller decrease from 5 to 20 K than observed in our pulsed EPR study probing the echo signal with a two-pulse sequence.
+The low activation temperature of 3 K ($\sim 0.3 \text{ meV}$) has to be compared to the much larger values found in the case of N@C60 and P@C60, in which a well-defined potential of spherical or axial symmetry leads to degenerate vibrational levels of the translational degree of freedom of encapsulated atoms in the range of 8 to 16 meV (Pietzak et al., 2002), respectively.
 The partially opened cage resembles more the situation in the C70 cage by providing a nearly axial potential.
-Assuming that vibration along this preferred axis is lowest in energy and taking into account the larger mass of the radical, a vibrational
+Assuming that vibration along this preferred axis is lowest in energy and taking into account the larger mass of the radical, a vibrational eigenfrequency of about 5 meV for the center of mass (CM) of the radical would be expected, which is still more than 1 order of magnitude larger than the experimental value.
+In contrast to encapsulated atoms, we also have to consider for the NO case a librational mode of the radical with respect to the cage axis.
+In a study of H2 encapsulated in C60 or C70, the eigenstates of H2 were determined numerically by invoking the appropriate five-dimensional potential surface, describing translational and rotational degrees of freedom (Xu et al., 2009; Mamone et al., 2013).
+Lacking numerical values for the potential surface in our more complicated case, it is only possible to estimate typical values for the librational mode by approxi-